drewlyton/blog-posts/5 Shape Up Tactics Every Product Team Can Use.md

 Externalize the concept.
 Make it visual enough.
 Show the flow and the dependencies.
 Can do this for visual products as well as architectural ones.
 Sits at intersection of storyboarding, wire-framing, and flow diagram.
 I like it better than storyboarding because it lays out the affordances.
 I like it better than wire-framing because it's about how it works - not looks.
 I like it better than flow diagram because it's slightly higher fidelity.

 ## 2. Fat Marker Sketches
 Design at the right level of fidelity.
 Don't get locked into a "look" or a strict flow.
+Easier to hand to a designer and have them know what you're talking about than a list of user stories, flow chart, or a breadboard.

 ## 3. The Pitch
 Solve the problem before you write the code.
+Centers scope around the problem at hand - not everything the solution *could do*.

 Can go look at the template yourself, things I want to call out:
 1. Fixed time.
 Variable scope.